From Shake-down Cruise to Maiden Voyage

 After having had the new (20-year-old) van for all of two weeks, of which time it spent the first two weeks in the Bill Fick Ford shop having Devin rework the wiring harness, I decided I needed to try it out without any passengers.
 I had to go to Goliad anyway, so why not take it on a Shake-down cruise to find out what worked and what didn’t.

-In my little Honda CRV, I can whip through traffic.
+In my little Honda CRV, I am used to whipping through traffic, usually cursing at slower drivers, and passing all the cars in sight.
 Driving a diesel, however, is an entirely different world.
-The very large and very heavy van means I have no choice but to stick to the slow lanes, plugging along behind the 18-wheelers and the big trucks.
+The very large and very heavy van means I have no choice but to stick to the slow lanes, plugging along behind the 18-wheelersand the big trucks.
 I was lucky to get the speed up to 55.
 Sixty was almost out of the question.
 But at least I had trucks for company.

 A spattering of rain on the muddy windshield proved that the windshield wiper fluid, full though it may have been, was not spritzing the windshield.
 A tube connecting the two evidently was not working.
 The cracked and worn windshield wipers, although they worked, did a fine job of streaking the glass without cleaning anything.
 I hadn’t realized the danger of driving into Houston traffic in the dark with lights glaring on a streaked and dirty windshield.